-5.2.2.3 Online Redeployment of Oracle SOA Service Infrastructure Composites in Cluster uniquely identified based on the composite name and revision.
+5.2.2.3 Online Redeployment of Oracle SOA Service Infrastructure Composites in Cluster

+When SOA Service Infrastructure performs an update or redeployment of a composite, it can overwrite an existing version or create a new version (v+1).
+All composites are uniquely identified based on the composite name and revision.
 Clients accessing a composite use by default, the version that is identified in the MDS repository (also visible from Oracle Enterprise Manager Fusion Middleware Control), as the default version.
 It is possible to manage the lifecycle of each version separately and perform online redeployments of composites, even with one single instance of SOA Service Infrastructure.
 The steps for performing this operation would be as follows: